nxtbgthng/NXCollectionViewDataSource/README.md

 	                                                      managedObjectContext:self.managedObjectContext];

-### Registering Cells and Supplementaty Views
+### Registering Cells and Supplementary Views

-Cells and supplementaty views can either be registerd with a class or a nib.
+Cells and supplementary views can either be registerd with a class or a nib.
 The registration is done together with a prepare block.
-This block is called for preparation and can be used to get the item from the data source and set it as a value of the cell (or supplementaty view).
+This block is called for preparation and can be used to get the item from the data source and set it as a value of the cell (or supplementary view).

 	[dataSource registerClass:[MyCollectionViewCell class]
 	         withPrepareBlock:^(id view, NSIndexPath *indexPath, NXCollectionViewDataSource *dataSource) {